scrapd/docs/docs/learning/learning.md

 __The Hitchhiker’s Guide to Python!__ is also a classic.
 An opiniated handbook which aims at making you a python expert.
 <https://docs.python-guide.org/>

+### Kubernetes

+A bed time story to learn kubernetes: [The illustrated childrens guide to Kubernetes](https://cdn.chrisshort.net/The-Illustrated-Childrens-Guide-to-Kubernetes.pdf).

 ## Advanced

  _"I'm here to serve you master."_